PrefectHQ/prefect/docs/ui/blocks.md

 Blocks are the underlying components behind familiar Prefect concepts like [deployments](/concepts/deployments/) and [storage](/concepts/storage/).
 To learn more about creating and using blocks programmatically, see the [Blocks](/concepts/blocks/) documentation.

 You can create, edit, and manage blocks in the Prefect UI and Prefect Cloud.
-On a Prefect Orion API server, blocks are created in the server's database.
+On a Prefect server, blocks are created in the server's database.
 On Prefect Cloud, blocks are created on a workspace.

-Select the **Blocks** page to see all blocks currently defined on your Prefect Orion API server or Prefect Cloud workspace.
+Select the **Blocks** page to see all blocks currently defined on your Prefect server instance or Prefect Cloud workspace.

 ![Viewing configured blocks in the Prefect UI](../img/ui/orion-blocks.png)